-7. Cost of the Monthly Investment Plan
+7. Cost of the Monthly Income Plan

-To check if the monthly income scheme is viable for you, you need to consider the cost of the plan.
+To check if the monthly income plan is viable for you, you need to consider the cost of the plan.
 The cost of the plan should fit into your budget and should give a good return when you compare the ROI.
 That is, the cost that the plan will incur should not be more than the monthly payout that you will receive.

 Ask questions relating to the direct cost to your insurer.

-8. Check What your Income will be after Retirement
+8. Check what your Income will be after Retirement

 Monthly Income plans can be of great help when you look to supplement your income through them after retirement.
 After you retire, take into account all the income you are receiving.
 If the income from your PF is enough and you have a life cover, you may not need a high-income monthly investment plan.
 On the other hand, if income is not enough you should consider buying a better scheme.

 You may have heard a saying that ‘the best time to invest was yesterday, the next best time is today.
 The importance of making any investment at the right time cannot be overstated.
-This is even more important if you are looking to buy a Monthly Investment Plan.
+This is even more important if you are looking to buy a Monthly Income Plan.

-A monthly investment scheme does not have a specific time in which you should surely buy.
+This plan does not have a specific time in which you should surely buy.
 However, you should make sure to purchase it early on in your life.

 A major reason why you may look to make an investment in a monthly income plan is to ensure that you have a regular income by your side post you retire.
 That is, you stay independent even after retirement.